LittleGreenViper/DemoCustomChartApp/README.md

 | :-: |
 | ![Figure 1](img/Fig-01.png) |

+> NOTE: The actual appearance may vary, depending on what you are using to render the app.
+The sample images are taken from an iPhone 13 Mini (simulator), running iOS 17.4, in Dark Mode.

 The code in the [`DemoChartDisplay.swift`](https://github.com/LittleGreenViper/DemoCustomChartApp/blob/00.Starting-Point/Sources/DemoCustomChartApp/DemoChartDisplay.swift) file, will look like this (comments removed, in order to reduce the code listing size):

 #### Listing 1.
 Basic Bar Chart Display